Our commitment to privacy

 - Perform our corporate and contractual obligations.

-Where IAL provides or administers education or participation activities for community members, research professionals or research students, we may disclose personal information to:
+Where the Centre for Invasive Species Solutions provides or administers education or participation activities for community members, research professionals or research students, we may disclose personal information to:

 - Relevant institutions for the purposes of monitoring the participation (eg course or institution requirements); and